jpace/ijdk/README.md

 IJDK has a very expansive (and growing) library for Java I/O and collections, as an alternative to the JDK.
 IJDK is mostly inspired by Ruby, and parallels Ruby classes (such as Map/Hash and List/Array) closely, usually moreso than it does the Apache Commons and Guava libraries.

+As IJDK gets more behavior, modules -- such as I/O -- may be split into subprojects.

 ## Enhanced collections